NiklasElsaesser/FaceBias/README.md

 A **Flow** describes an underlying graph computation framework which uses tensors for its execution.[6]

 #### Convolutional Neural Network
-Convolutional Neural Networks (CNNs) are a special class of neural networks that specializes in processing grid data, like image and video.
+Convolutional Neural Networks (CNNs) are a special class of neural networks that specialize in processing grid data, like image and video.
 CNNs consist of three distinct layers, as shown in the figure below:

 - Convolutional
 - Pooling